Is Perfectionism Ruining Your Holidays

 This is because perfectionists are so overwhelmed at the thought of doing something wrong that they often choose not to do it at all.
 They find ways to keep procrastinating longer and longer until one day they realize they simply missed their chance to complete the task.
 Perfectionists also miss out on trying new things in fear of being bad at it.
 Perfectionists play it safe and take little to no risks.
 Suppose you let this part of yourself take control over the holidays.
 In that case, you might miss out on some genuinely fun opportunities.

 Perfectionism can mess with your priorities.

-For most people who experience perfection during the holidays, they have so much anxiety in the first place because they want to contribute in the best way possible to their loved ones having a good holiday season.
-They therefore put enormous pressure on themselves to get the best presents or live up to previous years’ traditions.
-The result of all of this pressure, paradoxically, is that it becomes impossible to enjoy the very things that you were trying to make enjoyable for others.
-When the goal is to be perfect instead of to enjoy the company of loved ones, you’ll find that you won’t achieve either, and you won’t be able to see the forest for the trees.
+Most people who experience perfectionism during the holidays have anxiety because they want their loved ones to have a good holiday season.
+They, therefore, put enormous pressure on themselves to get the best presents or live up to previous years’ traditions.
+The result of this pressure, paradoxically, is that it becomes impossible to enjoy the very things you were trying to make enjoyable for others.
+When the goal is to be perfect instead of to enjoy the company of loved ones, you’ll find that you won’t achieve either.
+You won’t be able to see the forest for the trees.

 Perfectionism can lead to feelings of disappointment.

 The holidays will never be as good as the sparkling image in a perfectionist’s head.
 If you allow yourself to form such huge expectations, you’re inevitably setting yourself up for a fall.
 Perfectionists set extremely high standards not just for themselves but for others.
 If your family doesn’t act a certain way, you may feel disappointed and even angry.